mikeneilens/codechallenge/challenge9/README.md

 **Challenge 9 - Swift**

 I've taken a different approach to the approach I took with Kotlin.
-The GameLedger is a struct containing static properties including a mutable array of _Traransaction_.
+The GameLedger is a struct containing static properties including a mutable array of _Transaction_.

 Transaction is an enum with associated values, with each case representing a different kind of transaction.
 This is very similar to a Sealed Class in Kotlin.